-All accommodations aboard ship; meals as indicated; alcoholic beverages (except premium brands); excursions; services of expeditions leader, naturalist staff and expert guides; use of kayaks; entrance fees; all port charges and service taxes; gratuities to ship’s crew.
+Expedition parka to keep; all accommodations aboard ship; meals as indicated; excursions; services of expeditions leader, naturalist staff and expert guides; use of kayaks; entrance fees; all port charges and service taxes.

 Payment & Cancellation

 In order to confirm this trip, a deposit of $1,500 is required per person at time of booking.
 The balance of the trip price is due 120 days before the departure date.
 Special holiday payment and cancellation terms may apply.
 Guests who must cancel their trip for any reason must do so in writing.
 Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:

 180 or more days – $750 of deposit retained (may be applied to future trip by trip operator)

 179-120 days – 100% of deposit

 119-90 days – 25% of total trip cost

 89-60 days – 50% of total trip cost

 59-0 days – 100% of total trip cost